Sriyukthika26/NewsAppTTS/README.md

 ```

 The application will:
-1. Display a list of supported Indian languages
-2. Ask you to select a language by entering its number
-3. Prompt you to enter news text in that language
+1. Takes news summary and headline from the input kson file.
+2. Combines headlines and summary together and generates the speech.
-4. Use the Chirp3 HD Kore voice for the selected language
+3. Use the Chirp3 HD Kore voice for the lspecified language.
-5. Generate the audio and save it in a language-specific directory
+4. Generate the audio and save it in a language-specific directory
    (e.g., `output/Hindi/your_text.mp3`)
-6. Ask if you want to generate another audio file

 ## Supported Languages